 1 What do the concepts “maintenance” and “maintenance obligation” mean in practical terms?
 Which persons have to pay a maintenance allowance to another person?

-People obliged to pay support:
+People obliged to pay maintenance:

-- Children may have to pay maintenance to their parents
+- children may have to pay maintenance to their parents

-- Parents may have to pay maintenance to their children
+- parents may have to pay maintenance to their children

-- A registered partner may have to pay maintenance to the other registered partner
+- a registered partner may have to pay maintenance to the other registered partner.

 2 Up to what age can a child benefit from a maintenance allowance?
 Are there different rules for maintenance concerning minors and adults?

 There is no age limit for child maintenance: it must be paid as long as the child is dependent on it, unless the child is at fault.
 However, as soon as children have finished their education and training, they are usually expected to provide for themselves.
 German maintenance legislation generally privileges children who are minors over adult children who have completed their general education.
 The requirements imposed on the person liable for maintenance are stricter, and minors take priority over children who have reached full age.

 3 Should I apply to a competent authority or a court to obtain maintenance?
 What are the main elements of this procedure?